Debbie Purdy: Purdy's case

 On 10 December 2008 Sky TV broadcast a programme on which a man with motor neurone disease was shown committing suicide with assistance.
-There had also been the UK case of a Mr James who went to Switzerland with the aid of his parents after being paralysed whilst playing rugby and the Department of Public Prosecutions determined that to prosecute the parents would be against the public interest.
+There had also been the case of 23-year-old Daniel James, who went to Switzerland with the aid of his parents after being paralysed whilst playing rugby, in which the Department of Public Prosecutions determined that to prosecute the parents would be against the public interest.
 These two events led to the issue of assisted suicide making the first story on the BBC's Newsnight.
-Purdy appeared to debate the issue and denied that it is society that makes disabled people wish to kill themselves and reasserted her belief that it is right to be able to seek assistance when one is physically incapable of committing suicide oneself.
+Purdy appeared on the programme to debate the issue.
+She denied that it is society that makes disabled people wish to kill themselves and reasserted her belief that it is right to be able to seek assistance when one is physically incapable of committing suicide oneself.

 Personal life

 Purdy met her husband Omar Puente in Singapore when he was playing with a band, and they married in 1998.
 She was diagnosed with multiple sclerosis after she found her feet felt heavy when out dancing.
 She later used a wheelchair for mobility and both her sight and hearing began to deteriorate.
 Purdy entered the Marie Curie Hospice in Bradford in June 2013 and in December 2013 she began to intermittently refuse food.
 She described the length of time it was taking to die as "agonising".
 Purdy died on 23 December 2014, aged 51.